StevenMicheletti/poolparty/README.md

 ## Output files and directories
 Many files will be produced during the alignment phase.
 Ensure you have enough storage before executing.

+- ##### OUTDIR/OUTPOP_CHRbp.txt
+  - Contains the end position and start position (would should be 1) in basepairs for each  chromosome

+- ##### OUTDIR/OUTPOP.mpileup
+  - Combined filtered bam files, variants only.
+Order of columns is the same as in the order pools are listed in OUTDIR/_names.txt

+- ##### OUTDIR/OUTPOP_stats.mpileup
+  - Coverage for every combined library across all genomic positions of the ref assembly.
+Used to generate mapping stats

+- ##### OUTDIR/OUTPOP.VCF
+  - Filtered variant call format of all libraries consisting of variants only

+- ##### OUTDIR/OUTPOP_variants.txt
+  - List of positions of variants from VCF file with QUAL and DP

+- ##### OUTDIR/OUTPOP.sync
+  - Sync format with indel regions masked.
+Used for downstream analyses

+- ##### OUTDIR/_.fz
+  - Allele frequency table of SNPs.
+Full is table with missing data, complete is table without missing data

 - ##### OUTDIR/trimmed/
-  - Quality trimmed files will be written here
+  - Quality trimmed fastq files written here with corresponding trim reports

-- ##### OUTDIR/OUTPOP_prefixes.txt
-  - The prefix names (Library ID) of your libraries for this run

-- ##### OUTDIR/OUTPOP_CHRbp.txt
-  - Contains the end position and start position (would should be 1) in basepairs for each anchored chromosome.

-- ##### OUTDIR/quality/fastq
+- ##### OUTDIR/quality/
   - fastqc quality summaries for trimmed reads

-- ##### OUTDIR/BAM/BAM_2
-  - Aligned, MAPQ filtered, and coordinate sorted BAM files

-- ##### OUTDIR/BAM/BAM_3
+- ##### OUTDIR/BAM/.bam
-  - Filtered BAM_2.
-All discordant, split-end, unpaired reads are filtered
+  - Aligned (bwa-mem, samblaster duplicate removal), coordinate-sorted (picard), and filtered (samtools unpaired read removal) bam  files for each library.
+Filtered bams are also combined by population/category assignment from the samplelist

 - ##### OUTDIR/BAM/split.sam
-  - split-end alignments produced by samblaster.
-Important if running SV-analysis such as LUMPY
+  - If specified, split-end alignments produced by samblaster.
+Required if running SV-analysis such as LUMPY

 - ##### OUTDIR/BAM/disc.sam
   - discordant alignments produced by samblaster.
-Important if running SV-analysis such as LUMPY
+Required if running SV-analysis such as LUMPY

-- ##### OUTDIR/OUTPOP.mpileup
-  - Combined BAM_3 files.
-Order of columns is the same as in the order pools are listed in the prefix file

-- ##### OUTDIR/OUTPOP_indel.sync
-  - Sync format with indel regions masked.
-Used for downstream analyses

-- ##### OUTDIR/reports/aln_report.txt
+- ##### OUTDIR/reports/
-  - Read alignment reports based on the alignment of trimmmed reads
+  - Read alignment reports based on the alignment of trimmmed reads for each aligned bam file

+- ##### OUTDIR/pops/
+  - Files which specify which library belongs to which population.
+Also indicates the order of libraries in each population

+- ##### OUTDIR/filters/
+  - Files that specify coverage for each library/population and SNP and INDEL genomic locations.
+Blacklisted MAF and > 2 allele SNPs will be produced here as well.

-- ##### RUNDIR/.log
+- ##### OUTDIR/inds/
-  - The run log not only contains run information, but trimming stats, duplicate stats, and alignment stats.
+  - If individual analyses turned on, individual-based stats, sync files, and mpileup files will be produced here.
+Additionally, normalized files will appear in OUTDIR/

 # PPanalyze

 PPalign uses a freq and sync file to perform basic comparative analyses.